apache/sirona/src/site/markdown/configuration.md

 -->
 ## Configuration features
 ### Location

 Configuration relies on `sirona.properties` file which should be found in the sirona-core classloader.

 Note: you can change the file name using `org.apache.sirona.configuration` system property.

+### Advanced configuration

+Configuration relies in fact on a SPI: `org.apache.sirona.configuration.ConfigurationProvider`.

+This interface providers two method:

+* `ordinal`: use to sort providers.
+The lowest is the first.
+* `configuration`: returns the properties to add in the global configuration

+Note: by default a provider for `sirona.properties` (ordinal = 50) and one for system properties (ordinal = 100) are added.

 ### Utilities